Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Brigham Young University

-All drone operations on BYU campus require approval from Risk Management Office and Campus Police.
-LaVell Edwards Stadium subject to federal TFR during athletic events.
+BYU requires all drone operations on campus to be approved by the Risk Management Office and Campus Police.
+LaVell Edwards Stadium subject to temporary flight restrictions during BYU football games.
+No flights permitted over temple grounds or residential housing.

-Restrictions: Risk Management and Campus Police approval required.
-LaVell Edwards Stadium TFR during events.
-No flights over temple or campus housing.
+Restrictions: No drone flights without prior approval from Risk Management Office and Campus Police.
+No flights over LaVell Edwards Stadium during football games.
+No flights over temple grounds, student housing, or other campus buildings without explicit authorization.

 YesRisk Management Office / Campus Police